statful/statful-relay/readme.md

 ### Configuration

-In the configuration file you can find a main section called `listeners` and the rest of the `general configuration` options.
+In the configuration file you can find three main sections: `listeners, statfulClient and bunyan`.

 **Listeners**